Lim98SE/LimScript/README.md

 print / printval \[value or variable]: Print out a variable or value. **print** will print as an ASCII character and **printval** will print as an integer with a newline.

-add / sub / mul / div \[value 1] \[value 2] \[result variable]: Preform an operation on the specified values and store it into the variable specified.
+add / sub / mul / div / mod \[value 1] \[value 2] \[result variable]: Preform an operation on the specified values and store it into the variable specified.
 A variable can be created when using this command.

 label \[name]: Store that line as a label.